NY bombing suspect praised bin Laden in journal, prosecutors say

 New York (CNN)The suspect in Saturday's bombings in New York and New Jersey declared that "the sounds of bombs will be heard in the streets" and praised "Brother Osama Bin Laden" in a journal found on him when he was arrested, authorities said.

-Ahmad Rahami was charged Tuesday with four counts in federal court in connection with an explosion in Manhattan's Chelsea neighborhood and an unexploded pressure cooker found nearby.
+Ahmad Rahami was charged Tuesday with four counts in federal court in connection with incidents in Seaside Heights, NJ, and Manhattan's Chelsea neighborhood.

-A complaint filed in US District Court in Manhattan contains details from the investigation and Rahami's handwritten journal, which was damaged from a shootout with police.
+Complaints filed in federal court in Manhattan and New Jersey contain details from the investigation and Rahami's handwritten journal, which was damaged from a shootout with police.

-The complaint charges Rahami with use of weapons of mass destruction, bombing a public place, destruction of property and use of a destructive device.
+He is charged with use of weapons of mass destruction, bombing a public place, destruction of property and use of a destructive device.

 The 28-year-old naturalized US citizen also faces charges in New Jersey state court stemming from a shootout with police in Linden.